Altronix-Team/FNF-AltronixEngine/docs/guides/weeks.md

 # Creating A Custom Week

 ## Requirements
-1. The ability to compile Kade Engine from the source code.
-All information related to building Kade Engine is listed [here.](https://kadedev.github.io/Kade-Engine/building)
+1. The ability to compile Altronix Engine from the source code.
+All information related to building Altronix Engine is listed [here.](https://kadedev.github.io/Kade-Engine/building)
 2. A text editor.
 Some form of IDE that can support Haxe is recommended, such as Visual Studio Code.

 ---